SamHDev/Cloudflare-Record-Updater/readme.md

 Run theese commands one by one as root.
 * Clone the source code
 * Build the binary
-* Move the binary to the correct location
-* Move the example config to the correct location
-* Move the service config to the correct location
+* Move the binary, example config and service config to the correct location
-* Reload and enable the service
+* Reload, enable and start the service
-* Start the service
 ```
 cd /tmp
 git clone http://git.samhdev.net/samhdev/cloudflare_updater.git